 We were in Bali on a tour of a coffee plantation and a coffee shop called “Agrowisata.”
 We purchased two small tins of coffee.
-The total should have been no more than 620,000 Indonesian rupiah (IDR) ($48); instead the cashier charged us 62,000,000 IDR (US $4,820) on our Capital One Visa card.
+The total should have been no more than 620,000 Indonesian rupiahs (IDR) ($48); instead, the cashier charged us 62,000,000 IDR (US $4,820) on our Capital One Visa card.
 I signed it thinking it was for $48.

-Capital One said that because we did not have a $48 receipt, we can’t dispute charges.
+My Capital One chargeback failed because the bank said we don’t have a $48 receipt.
 I am outraged that Capital One is not protecting us.
-I thought we would have consumer protection, but they are just telling us to deal with the merchant directly.
+I thought we would have some type of consumer protection.
+Instead, Capital One told me to deal with the merchant directly.
 Can you help get my money back? — Simon Khin, Seattle

-When I first read your case I was as surprised as you were at Capital One’s handling of your problem.
-Suggesting that you should personally negotiate your money back from what appears to be a fraudster on the other side of the world is entirely beyond the realm of good customer service.
+When I first read your case, I was as surprised as you were at your Capital One chargeback failure.
+And the bank’s suggestion that you should personally negotiate your money back from what appears to be a fraudster on the other side of the world is entirely beyond the realm of good customer service.

-During the chargeback investigation you tried to plead your case with the credit card giant.
-However, when the coffee plantation provided a signed copy of your receipt, Capital One informed you that the charge would stand.
+During the Capital One chargeback investigation, you tried to plead your case with the credit card giant.
+However, when the coffee plantation provided a signed copy of your receipt, Capital One informed you that the $4,800 charge would stand.

 A signed receipt is strong evidence that you made a purchase at this establishment, but a common sense approach to this dilemma would be to require an itemized receipt from the merchant.
 After all, it is highly unlikely that even the most ardent coffee lover could rack up an almost $5,000 bill at a coffee plantation gift shop.

 I contacted Capital One on your behalf.
-On this first go-around, no one directly responded to me, but someone did immediately call you and reiterate that the investigation was closed — and no refund would be provided.
+(We list Capital One contacts in our company contacts database) On this first go-around, no one directly responded to me.
+But someone did immediately call you and reiterate the status of your Capital One chargeback investigation.
+The $4,800 charge would stand.

-This response did not sit well with us.
-It is entirely unfair that this vendor could take $4,800 of your money without proving to Capital One what you purchased.
+This response did not sit well with me.
+It’s entirely unfair that this vendor could take $4,800 of your money without proving to Capital One what you purchased.

 I sent a new inquiry to Capital One and asked if someone could take a closer look at your case.
 I also asked how a consumer could protect themselves against this type of fraudulent charge.

-Advocating cases involving enormous corporations such as a bank or a credit card company can be quite difficult.
+Advocating cases involving huge corporations such as a bank or a credit card company can be tricky.
 Finding someone in authority who is willing to “go off script” and take a more personalized look at a case can be a formidable task.
 I would compare it to standing in front of a giant brick wall; trying to find a tiny, hidden door to get inside and make actual human contact.

-In your case, had you been using Mobile Wallet, you would have been immediately notified when the charge of $4,800 was applied to your account.
-If this charge was a simple input error you would have been been able to correct the problem before you even left the property.
+In your case, had you been using the Mobile app, you would have been immediately notified of the $4,800 charge.
+If this charge was a simple mistake by the merchant, you would have been able to correct the problem before you even left the property.

-Although it is unfortunate that it took several months, we are pleased that Capital One has refunded your money.
+Although it’s unfortunate that it took several months, I am pleased that Capital One ultimately agreed to return your $4,800.
 Your case is an example that persistence pays off.
 When you know you are in the right, keep pounding on the company’s virtual “doors,” and the chances are that one will eventually open.